kwonsungja/Myproject/README.md

 - language chunks and expressions
 - word meaning inference through etymology
 - contextual understanding of English expressions
+- reading and listening integration through TTS-supported reading

 ## 🌱 Why Is This Lesson Meaningful?
 The lesson is meaningful because students repeatedly notice, practice, use, and revisit language knowledge needed for reading comprehension.
-Instead of isolated memorization, students interact with vocabulary meaningfully through app-based activities and quizzes.
+Instead of isolated memorization, students interact with vocabulary meaningfully through app-based activities, quizzes, textbook reading, and TTS-supported listening practice.

 ---

-# 3. App Purpose
+# 3. 💡 App Purpose

-## 💡 Why Was This App Created?
+## 🛠 Why Was This App Created?
 The app was created to support adaptive English learning in real classroom contexts.
 It helps students learn important vocabulary and language chunks needed for reading comprehension while increasing motivation and engagement.

 ## 🎯 What Learning Needs Does It Address?